vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/markdown-syntax/index.md

 ## Code highlighting

-Below extensions are extremly useful for showing code blocks by adding colors, and decoration.
+Below extensions are extremely useful for showing code blocks by adding colors, and decoration.

 ### Inline code